AherRahul/portfolio-v1/content/articles/frontend-system-design-1-4.md

 });
 ```

 So, like this, you can create relationships between different data sets.
-You need to learn GraphQL properly, but the goal of this note was to make you familiar with these topics and help you become interview-ready when someone asks you about the difference between REST APIs and GraphQL.
+You need to learn GraphQL properly, but the goal of this note was to make you familiar with these topics and help you become interview-ready when someone asks you about the difference between REST API and GraphQL.
 Similarly, you can add mutations into resolvers and typeDefs to handle updates.

 For the frontend, there are client libraries like Apollo Client that can make things more efficient.
 There’s a lot more to learn, but that’s all for now.